shawlu95/Data-Engineering-Toolbox/serverless_data_analysis_with_google_bigquery_and_cloud_dataflow/readme.md

 * No indices, partitions or keys is required (partitions can be used to reduce cost).
 * To save cost, limit the column to scan.
 * Table name format: `<project>.<dataset>.<table>`

-#### Normalizing vs. Denormalizing
-* **Normalize**: Normalizing the data means turning it into a relational system.
-This stores the data efficiently and makes query processing a clear and direct task.
-* **De-normalize**: Denormalizing is the strategy of accepting repeated fields in the data to gain processing performance.
-Data must be normalized before it can be denormalized.
-    - further increases orderliness.
-    - no longer relational, boosting efficiency, in parallel in columnar processing.
-    - Takes more storage space.
-* Nested fields combine the two (no example given).

 ___
 ### Advanced Features